How Long Are Studs for an 8 Foot Wall?

 • Measure from each end piece toward the center

-You should be able to get an accurate measurement by simply measuring from one corner of the wall to another; However, if you have a larger wall or are just not confident in your measurements, try adding up each individual stud instead.
+You should be able to get an accurate measurement by simply measuring from one corner of the wall to another.
+However, if you have an enormous fence or are not confident in your measurements, try adding each stud instead.

-The main reason that there’s so much misunderstanding about this is that lumber is commonly sold by the board foot, but that’s not the same as the actual, however, when.
+The main reason there’s so much misunderstanding about this is that lumber is commonly sold by the board foot, but that’s not the same as the actual when.

 However, when you add up the thickness and width of this, that doesn’t make sense.

 You might also wonder: Why are studs for an 8-foot wall 92-5/8?
-Both questions lie in the lumber industry standards set forth by the American Lumber Standards Committee (ALSC).
+Both questions lie in the lumber industry standards the American Lumber Standards Committee (ALSC) set forth.
 This independent organization sets U.S. standards for all lumber products sold commercially in the United States and Canada.
-These standards are important because they ensure consistency in measurement so builders can order with confidence when they know exactly what they are getting every time they buy construction materials and supplies.
+These standards are essential because they ensure consistency in measurement so builders can confidently order when they know exactly what they are getting every time they buy construction materials and supplies.

 You can use these if you want to build something extra long without having to butt two pieces of lumber together.